LaxrLee/Codility/Data Engineering/README.md

 Evry one hour you are copying meta data, more like a backup - to recover. on the second master computer - this is configurable. (secondary /masternamenode machine)

+There is a third namenode/ called job tracker to deal with all mapreduce requests -> job tracker/resource manager If I want to know the block, job tracker sends request to namenode(original) which then scans the metadata to check how many blocks are there and report to the jobtracker

+Task tracker is the running program in the machines, like daemon.
+Rubns the logic and reports to the job tracker Task tracker takes care of all the tasks for the third master node/name node(JobTracker machine).
+It runs in all the slave machines(data node level)

+Datanode is the daemon that will take care of all in terms of storage, reading and writing the data

+Data recovery must happen before starting to process your data. i.e if one data node with one block is missiog, no way you can process the complete file.
+Have a back up